-Online and physically-distanced ‘on the ground’ training will enhance staff competence, build confidence and encourage creativity.
+Online and face to face training will enhance staff competence, build confidence and encourage creativity.
 New and adapted modular courses are available both locally and nationally.

 The following awards are delivered and supported by the Outdoor Learning Service across East Lothian Council primary and secondary schools.
 A number of them can be used to deliver SQCF points: